emberjs/ember.js/CONTRIBUTING.md

 ### Other

-In general almost all commits should fall into one of these categories.
+In general, almost all commits should fall into one of these categories.
 In the cases where they don't please submit your PR untagged.
 An Ember contributor will let you know if tagging is required.